BhavyaInjam/Cognizant-DN4.0-Java-HandsOn/README.md

 Submission Format:
 All exercises, code screenshots, output, and explanations are included in:
 **'Week6_React-JS_Hands-On.docx'**

+## ✅ WEEK 7 – React JS
+Submission Format:
+All exercises, code screenshots, output, and explanations are included in:
+**'Week7_React-JS_Hands-On.docx'**

 > More modules will be added weekly as training progresses.

 Author